AhmadIssaAlaa/SequentialHearstPatterns/common/readme.md

-This is a commong package that contain common classes and function for other packages.
+This is a commong package that contain common classes and functions for other packages.